codeoverflow-org/nodecg-io-docs/docs/contribute/contribute.md

 Manage any merge conflicts, commit them, and then push them to your fork.

 You may also occasionally need to merge upstream master in a pull request.
-To do that make the above to update your local master and the merge your local master into your PR branch.
+To do that make the above to update your local master, and then merge your local master into your PR branch.

 ### Where to Contribute